Health Resources

 Children with Tetralogy of Fallot often exhibit cyanosis, a blue skin colouration.
 The severity of cyanosis varies depending on the arterial narrowing.
 Mild cases may show barely noticeable blueness.

-In babies and young children, bluish colouration around the mouth, hands and feet (acrocyanosis) is common and typically harmless, resulting from variations in skin blood.
+In babies and young children, bluish colouration around the mouth, hands, and feet (acrocyanosis) is common and typically harmless, resulting from variations in skin blood.
 This condition usually resolves as the child grows older.

 However, persistent cyanosis can be indicative of heart disease, as seen in Tetralogy of Fallot.
-After six months of age, children may develop clubbing (mild swelling finger ends), which resolves with appropriate treatment.
+After six months of age, children may develop clubbing (mild swelling of the finger ends), which resolves with appropriate treatment.
 Sudden colour changes should be taken seriously, as they can signal a medical emergency.

 Diagnosis and Treatment Options

+For complete repair of Tetralogy of Fallot, the Rastelli Procedure is often performed.
+This surgical technique involves closing the VSD and connecting the pulmonary artery to the heart using a homograft (a valve from a cadaver).
 The Rastelli Procedure is predominantly used for Tetralogy of Fallot and Pulmonary Atresia – VSD, but is also applicable in cases of Truncus Arteriosus.
 If a shunt is present, as in Pulmonary Atresia – VSD, it is removed before repairing the VSD and inserting the homograft.

-It’s important to note that homografts have a limited lifespan and may eventually require replacement.
+It is important to note that homografts have a limited lifespan and may eventually require replacement.

 Care tips